 You can generally take earned parental benefit from Norway to another Nordic country.

 If you already receive maternity or parental benefit when you travel to a EU/EEA country, you retain the benefit from Norway during your stay.
-However, one condition is that you are not working and that the conditions for parental benefit are otherwise satisfied.
+However, one condition is that you are not working and that the other conditions for parental benefit are satisfied.

 If you are entitled to maternity or parental benefit from Norway, but have not started the benefit period before you travel to an EU/EEA country, you can receive the benefit from Norway during your stay.
-However, one condition is that you do not work in another EU/EEA country before the leave starts and that the conditions for parental benefit are otherwise satisfied.
+However, one condition is that you do not work in another EU/EEA country before the leave starts and that the other conditions for parental benefit are satisfied.

 Who should you contact if you have questions?

 Contact NAV if you have questions about parental benefit.